isomerpages/sentosa-corp/_who-we-are/3-our-brands-and-subsidiaries.md

 To find out more, please visit [www.onefabergroup.com](https://www.onefabergroup.com){:target="_blank"}.

-“SENTOSA and STATE OF FUN, amongst other marks, are registered trade marks of the Sentosa Development Corporation ("SDC") in Singapore and various other countries.
-SDC’s trade marks may not be reproduced by any means or in any form whatsoever without written permission from SDC.”
+SENTOSA and STATE OF FUN, amongst other marks, are registered trade marks of the Sentosa Development Corporation ("SDC") in Singapore and various other countries.
+SDC’s trade marks may not be reproduced by any means or in any form whatsoever without written permission from SDC.